Napa cabbage: Pests and diseases

+Gomasho

+Gomasho (ゴマ症), also known as pepper spots, is a cosmetic defect affecting leaves' surfaces, primarily the outer ones.
+It takes a form of spots appearing on the white parts of a leaf, with clearly defined edges, usually elongated, up to 2 mm in size.
+The color ranges from brown to black.
+A spot is formed through a collapse of cell walls and may be invisible during harvest and packing, only becoming apparent after storing in cold.

+No pathogen is known to cause pepper spots and affected leaves are safe to eat.
+The formation of gomasho has been linked to high nitrogen levels in fertilizers.
+The defect has to be differentiated from fungal diseases and soil fragments.

 Fungal diseases

 Alternaria diseases are caused by the organisms Alternaria brassicae, Alternaria brassicicola and Alternaria japonica.
 Their English names are black spot (not to be confused with midrib 'pepper spots' which are physiological in origin and often result from improper storage), pod spot, gray leaf spot, dark leaf spot or Alternaria blight.
 The symptoms can be seen on all aboveground plant parts as dark spots.
 The infected plants are shrivelled and smaller than normal.
 Alternaria diseases infect almost all brassica plants, the most important hosts are oilseed brassicas.

 The fungus is a facultative parasite, what means that it can survive on living hosts as well as on dead plant tissue.
 Infected plant debris is in most circumstances the primary source of inoculum.
 The spores can be dispersed by wind to host plants in the field or to neighbouring brassica crops.
 This is why cross infections often occur in areas where different brassica crops are cultivated in close proximity.
 The disease spreads especially fast when the weather is wet and the plants have reached maturity.

 Alternaria brassicae is well adapted to temperate regions while Alternaria brassicicola occurs primarily in warmer parts of the world.
 Temperature requirement for Alternaria japonica is intermediate.

 There exist some wild accessions of Brassica rapa subsp. pekinensis with resistance to Alternaria brassicae but not on commercial cultivars.
 These resistances should be included to breeding programmes.
 Alternaria epidemics are best avoided by management practices like at least 3 years non-host crops between brassica crops, incorporation of plant debris into the soil to accelerate decomposition and usage of disease-free seeds.